ZoneMinder/zoneminder/README.txt

 but  click  on the Monitor name for now.
-If it is not  a  link then  this  means that that monitor is not running  so  ensure that  you  have  started  ZoneMinder  and  that  your  Monitor function is not set to 'None'.
+If it is not  a  link then  this  means that that monitor is not running  so  ensure that  you  have  started  ZoneMinder  and  that  your  Monitor function is not set to `None'.
 If the link works, clicking  on it  will  pop  another  window up which should  be  scaled  to contain a heading, an image from your monitor, a status and  a list of recent events if any have been generated.